zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 - **General** tab:

 Different from normal products, there is another required field, **Select Gift Card template**, allowing you to choose templates for Gift Card product.
-You can add more templates to this field in **Manage Gift Card Templates** (please refer to section 3.1 for more details).
+You can add more templates to this field in **Manage Gift Card Templates**

 ![Add more templates](./Image_GiftcardM1/image088.png)